How to Build Private REST API with Lambda and Used By EC2

 Conclusion

-Building the private REST API with API Gateway is a little more work compared to the public REST API, but once you follow the step it should be fine, and your request won't go through the public internet and can run within your VPC.
-That means if you use any other AWS Service and running the same VPC and you can access the same private API.
+Building a private REST API with API Gateway requires a little more work compared to a public REST API, but once you follow the steps, it should be straightforward.
+Your requests won't go through the public internet and will run within your VPC.
+That means if you use any other AWS service running in the same VPC, you can access the same private API.